 Adventure out and kayak the peaceful mangroves in Abu Dhabi.
 Paddle along and discover the natural beauty of the mangroves while you enjoy the clear water and clearer sky.
 It is easily doable in less than 2 hours and ideal for solo travelers, families or couples.
-It will be fun and a great alternative to the overly marketed shopping that is often associated with this region.
+It is a fun alternative to marketed shopping outings that made the region popular.

 Mangrove forests prevent the coastline erosion caused by waves and ocean currents and play an important role in reducing carbon emissions, thereby contributing to lessening the impacts of climate change.
 In the past in the UAE, mangrove wood was a major source of food and fuel, and was also used for building houses and ships because of its durability and high resistance to rot and termites.

 Keen on trying it out?
 Touring companies are all around (we used www.divemahara.com) and booking online is easy.
 You do not have to be a super athlete but a general level of mobility and fitness is required.
 Your guide will do a safety and instruction briefing so you can feel comfortable on your sit-on-top kayak.

 You will be accompanied by an experienced guide and tours include: